jtmenchaca/quickcompare/README.md

 ## Save your results to an Excel file

-Nearly every abstract/poster/publication will need fine-tuning of results table prior to truly being “publication-ready”.
-As a first step along that path, you can use `save_comparison_to_xlsx()` to neatly translate your formatted results into an XLSX file.
+When making a report or publication, nearly every table will need some fine-tuning in a program like Microsoft Excel.
+Neatly convert your comparison to an XLSX file with `save_comparison_to_xlsx()`.
+Note that this function still returns a dataframe - the output can still be used for more analysis.

 ``` r
 penguins_data |>